dirkx/SMPTE-EBU-TimecodeGenerator-ESP32/README.md

 These are then connected to some ESP32's that pick up the time from the office its NTP serves; and provide these to the clocks.

+It runs a small website to allow for a fiddle factor.
+E.g. to make sure people make their train.

 ## Hardware

 On the back of all clocks is a typical red/black two wire spring terminal.
 This is internally wired to